acobenario/blazedemo-automation/README.md

 ## What This Project Does

-- **Automates Web Testing**: Uses Selenium WebDriver to run automated test cases for a sample web application.
+- **Automates Web Testing**: Uses Selenium WebDriver to run automated test cases for a travel agency demo web application called BlazeDemo.
 - **Manual Testing Docs**: Includes test plans and test cases to show how I approach manual testing.
 - **CI/CD Integration**: Set up Jenkins for automated test execution (still learning this!).
 - **Reports & Logs**: Generates test results and logs to track what’s working and what’s not.